 The advantages of using clay tiles during roof replacement make them an attractive option for many people.
 Let’s take a look at why they’re becoming such a popular option in both Dahlonega and around the country.

 Clay Tile Roofs Last a Long Time

 Clay tiles last a long time.
-So long, in fact, that the chances of you having to replace the roof during your lifetime is pretty small.
+So long, in fact, that the chances of you having to replace the roof during your lifetime are pretty small.
 If you put a clay roof on tomorrow, they will last for 75 years or more.
-They won’t fall apart like asphalt shingles will, and they aren’t susceptible to insect damage like shake roofing.
+They won’t fall apart as asphalt shingles will, and they aren’t susceptible to insect damage like shake roofing.

 But what good is having such a nice roof installed if you ever decide to move?
 Well…

 If you decide to sell your Georgia home with clay tiles on it, you’re definitely going to be able to use the fact that it has clay tiles as a selling point.
 Both potential buyers and house inspectors are going to take a look at your roof, and being able to say “it’s a 100-year roof with only 20 years on it” can be an excellent aspect to focus on when marketing your home.

 They’re Made From All-Natural Materials

 Clay is an all-natural material, so it’s considered environmentally friendly.
 This makes clay tile roofs an excellent alternative to asphalt shingles, which are made from petroleum.